trussworks/terraform-aws-logs/README.md

 ### Upgrading from 6.0.0 to 7.x.x

-This release simplifies `nlb_logs_prefixes` and `alb_logs_prefixes` to no longer need to pass in generate a formatted list and instead can be referenced as
+This release simplifies `nlb_logs_prefixes` and `alb_logs_prefixes` to no longer need to pass in a formatted list and instead can be referenced as

 ```hcl
 nlb_logs_prefixes = [